captainrobbo/wikijstest/manuals/cms/scoring-tab.md

 The Scoring Methods that have have been designed and implemented already are as follows:

+If you need another system, please contact as well in advance and we will try to add it.
 ***  No team scoring
-*  DNA: 12-10-8-6-4-2, one scorer per team
+*  DNA: 12-10-8-6-4-2, one scorer per team -
 *  8-7-6-5-4-3-2-1 based on position in final
 *  6-5-4-3-2-1- based on position in final
-*  British Athletic Leagye, A and B string scorers
+*  British Athletic League, A and B string scorers
-*  Varsity, two scorers, 5-4-3-2-
+*  Varsity, two scorers, 5-4-3-2
-*  Kinnard and Sward Trophy
+*  Kinnaird and Sward Trophy
 *  European Cup 10,000m
 *  Loughborough Intl
 *  Cyprus (6-5-4-3-2-1, all score)